astaBean/images-api/README.md

 - Add docker-compose file to build application and plugin mysql database - this is just a small project so going for simple and small configuration
 - Add new controller to get notification messages - move into it's own package
 - Build small consumer of the api
+- Configure images storage - best would be s3 bucket where person using the api could register themselves by supplying s3 bucket url or any other storage link